PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param KeyValueStore kvs: The key value store to query
   :param KeyValueLookupKey lookupKey: The key to use for the lookup

+.. function:: LuaFFIRule(function)

+  .. versionadded:: 1.5.0

+  Invoke a Lua FFI function that accepts a pointer to a ``dnsdist_ffi_dnsquestion_t`` object, whose bindings are defined in ``dnsdist-lua-ffi.hh``.

+  The ``function`` should return true if the query matches, or false otherwise.
+If the Lua code fails, false is returned.

+  :param string function: the name of a Lua function

 .. function:: MaxQPSIPRule(qps[, v4Mask[, v6Mask[, burst[, expiration[, cleanupDelay[, scanFraction]]]]]])